Learn below from some of the most often used property investment terms.

 Short Term Guarantee - with an expiry date of 6 months

-Long Term Guarantee - for purchase contracts where the Sunset Clause is between 6 and 36 months.
+Long Term Guarantee - for investment contracts where the Sunset Clause is between 6 and 36 months.

 As a guide, a six-month deposit bond representing a $30,000 deposit would cost a once-only fee of around $360 (including any applicable stamp duty).
 Your broker should be able to arrange this all for you and it can generally be done in 7-10 days.